Rosso was a short lived Japanese company, allegedly founded by some former Fujimi employees.

 Prices in the listings indicate the retail price of a kit in Yen as printed on the short edge of the box.

 These prices show that most Rosso kits were no more expensive than those of other Japanese brands.

 The G-P series consists of 1/43rd scale assembled model cars, often attractively mounted on a detailed base painted as a piece of road or track with kerb stones, covered by a clear display case and wrapped in a box with cutouts in front and top sides.
 Each box is printed in colors that match the colors of team of the car inside.

 The car bodies were made out of resilient ABS plastic, allowing for fine details and opening parts like doors and hood.

-Some cast metal parts, most notably an engine block and a hidden die-cast 'trunk-weight' made sure the cars would not feel flimsy and had a 'weighted-down' sit.
+Some cast metal parts, most notably an engine block, a gearbox and a hidden die-cast 'trunk-weight' made sure the cars would not feel flimsy and had a 'weighted-down' sit.

 A series named 'Jack' consisting of limited editions was made with catalog numbers in the 0150* range (e.g. 'Jack 2', cat.nr.01502 for the LHD Honda NSX).

 There is a persistent rumor that the G-P series included a Ferrari F40, however I do not recall ever seeing one and have yet to find any evidence that Rosso sold any F40 models.